Phoenixgreen763/Card-Chasers/README.md

 * If a user clicks all the buttons too quickly they get a win, and a loss message.
 I have tried fixing this with a few methods but it is still apparent at times.

-* The game window does not fill bigger screens above 1400 px on some devices
+* The game window may not fill bigger screens above 1400 px on some devices/Monitors

 ## Design